Identity Linguist™. Human Development Researcher. Creator of ESSENTFLOW™.

 The principles that guide everything I create and teach.

-The Capacity Mirror Assessment tells you which state you are currently in—and which phase of the framework applies to you right now.
+The What Language Are You Living In? tells you which state you are currently in—and which phase of the framework applies to you right now.
 Everything else follows from there.

 You were never too much.
 The room was just too small.